Tato Laviera: Career

 Laviera began writing poems and jingles at a very young age.
 He claims this lead him to discover the "wealth of characters and attitudes" that poetry contains.
-Laviera's poetry, which is written sometimes in Spanish, sometimes in English, more often in Spanglish, addresses language, cultural identity, race, and memory, particularly as it affects the transculturated lives of Puerto Ricans in the United States.
+Laviera's poetry, which is written sometimes in Spanish, sometimes in English, more often in Spanglish, addresses language, cultural identity, race, and memory, particularly as it affects the transcultural lives of Puerto Ricans in the United States.
 Laviera uses the sublets of each language to contribute to his rich symbolism and metaphor that are commonplace in his poetry.
 His mastery of both languages sets him apart from many Latino writers of his time.
-Tato claims that the most important aspect of his poems is the title, explaining that "the words of the title are the ultimate essence."
+Tato claimed that the most important aspect of his poems is the title, explaining that "the words of the title are the ultimate essence."
 Laviera was keen on performing his works of poetry in front of audiences in a musical manner.
 Live recitation of poetry is an important aspect of the Nuyorican movement as it better portrays the spirit of the poems.
 Scholar William Luis describes Laviera's work as follows: "His poetry is full of the music of bomba and plena, and of rap and preaching.
 However, it is also socially minded and historical in content.
 Indeed, his poems are a conglomeration of voices, songs, dialects, and cultures producing a unique synthesis which is moving, instructive, and aesthetically appealing".
-Laviera prides himself in giving a voice to all of the people, cultures, and nations he represents through his poetry.
-Since he believes he belongs equally to two nations, the United States and Puerto Rico, he opted to focus on the positives of biculturalism, rather than adverse aspects like some of his counterparts.
+Laviera prided himself in giving a voice to all of the people, cultures, and nations he represented through his poetry.
+Since he believed that he belonged equally to two nations, the United States and Puerto Rico, he opted to focus on the positives of biculturalism, rather than adverse aspects like some of his counterparts.
 Nicolás Kanellos's Hispanic Literature of the United States: A Comprehensive Reference describes him as "the inheritor of the Spanish oral tradition, with all of its classical formulas, and the African oral tradition, with its wedding to music and spirituality."